Rhode Island Becomes Latest State to Pass New Gun-Reform Laws

 The National Rifle Association fought against both bills, warning that the bump-stock provision was “poorly crafted” and “would put law-abiding competitive shooters in jeopardy of prosecution,” and that the red-flag law lacked due process.

-Since the Parkland shootings, which galvanized gun-reform advocates nationwide more than any at least eight states have toughened their gun laws.
+The Parkland shootings, in which 17 people were killed at Stoneman Douglas High School, have had a particularly strong effect on gun-reform advocates nationwide.
+Over the last three months, at least eight states have toughened their gun laws.